Welcome to Seebüll, Dear visitors!

 Will the movie on Nolde, „The Painter and his Myth“, be shown at the museum?

-Due to current restrictions the movieroom remains closed.
-Upon reopening please note that there will be only limited seats available for each screening.
+Since June 28 we’re once again showing the Nolde-movie „The Painter and his Myth“.
+Please note that there will be only limited seats available for each screening.
+Wearing your medicinal mask during the screening is required.
 Standing along the walls of the movieroom is not permitted.

 Is the museum’s shop open?